Gustavo Petro: Presidency (2022–present)

 Petro was sworn in on 7 August 2022.

 He spent the month and a half between his election and his inauguration negotiating with centrist and right-wing political parties to build a majority in Congress, where the left had a minority in both houses.
+He had an early success in building a congressional coalition, said Fitch.
 In exchange for several seats in his government, he obtained the support of the Liberal Party, the largest force in the House and third largest in the Senate, and the Party of the U. Both parties had called for votes against him in both the first and second rounds of the presidential election.
-In the end, his coalition includes a dozen political groups.
+In the end, his coalition included a dozen political groups, had seasoned ministers, and was considered by The Economist as "moderate".
+The Liberal Party would leave Petro's governing coalition on 28 November 2023, citing significant ideological differences.
 The conservative reformist Álvaro Leyva was appointed to the Ministry of Foreign Affairs, and three former liberal ministers were appointed to Finance, Agriculture and Education.
 Human rights activist Leonor Zalabata was named ambassador to the United Nations, making her the first indigenous person to be appointed to the post, which until now has always been held by career diplomats.

 A few days before his inauguration, on 26 July, he passed his first political test with the approval by the Senate of the Escazú Agreement, the most important environmental protection treaty adopted in Latin America, which had previously been rejected four times by the senators.
 Petro had made its ratification a campaign promise.
 However, the team in charge of the transition from the outgoing government warns that "the fiscal situation and the level of debt are even more critical than we imagined."

 The arrival of Gustavo Petro as president was not well received by the army command and several generals spoke out in the press.
 The commander in chief of the army, Enrique Zapateiro, resigned from his position.
 On 12 August Petro appointed a new military command with the objective of "substantially increasing respect for human rights and public freedoms."

 Colombia and Venezuela re-established diplomatic relations on 11 August after a three-year break.
 Petro announced plans to resume peace negotiations with the National Liberation Army (ELN) guerrillas, which had been suspended after the 2019 Bogotá car bombing, where more than 20 cadets at a police academy were killed.
+Due to Petro’s "total peace" policy, the army has been accused of remaining in the barracks while illegal organizations gain ground.